ppkgtmm/hotel-bookings-etl/README.md

 Repo created to store source code of data engineering project that focus on ETL of hotel reservation data.
 Work invloved in this project range from synthetic data source preparation, data modeling, change data capture configuration, data processing logic development and testing

 ## Data source
 Before artificial data generation, required data attributes were determined based on features a hotel booking website might have.
-In this project, below functionalities and constraints are assumed for a hotel reservation website
+For a hotel reservation website below functionalities and constraints are assumed in this project
 - registered users should be able to reserve available hotel rooms on specified dates
 - registered users should be able to make reservations for preferred and available room types
 - registered users should be able to make reservation for themselves or on behalf of registered guests